33 Questions for Auditing – Utilizing a Process Approach

 - Clauses 4.4 and 9.1.
 Process measures are defined in the process descriptions or turtle diagrams.
 Data collected and analyzed should meet the needs of the company.

 - How are the results of the analysis taken into account?

 - Clauses 4.4, 9.1, and 9.3.
 Feedback on collected data is regularly reviewed and action was taken as necessary.

 - Clauses 9.1 and 9.3.
 Defined tracking and reporting are regularly reviewed.

 - Clauses 4.4, 6.2, 9.1, and 9.3.
 Defined measures are reviewed regularly and changes to processes or measures are made as is necessary to support the company and its goals.

 - Is the issue of improvement of the processes properly addressed?
 How?
 What are the results?

-Source: Eagle Certification Group – 2017 Annual Bootcamp/Conference
+Source for questions: Eagle Certification Group – 2017 Annual Bootcamp/Conference

 Knowledge.
 Expertise.
 Experience.

 SimpleQuE offers free sample manufacturing process audit checklists for AS9100, ISO 9001 and IATF 16949® which can be used as an example to examine a company’s key manufacturing process and prepare your company for the highest internal quality auditing possible.